Carl Djerassi: Career

 In 1942/43, Djerassi worked for CIBA in New Jersey, developing Pyribenzamine (tripelennamine), his first patent and one of the first commercial antihistamines.

-In 1949 Djerassi became associate director of research at Syntex in Mexico City and remained there through 1951.
-He has said that one factor influencing him to choose Syntex was that they had a DU spectrophotometer.
+In 1949, Djerassi became associate director of research at Syntex in Mexico City and remained there through 1951.
+He said that one factor influencing him to choose Syntex was that they had a DU spectrophotometer.
 He worked on a new synthesis of cortisone based on diosgenin, a steroid sapogenin derived from a Mexican wild yam.
 His team later synthesized norethisterone (norethindrone), the first highly active progestin analogue that was effective when taken by mouth.
 This became part of one of the first successful combined oral contraceptive pills, known colloquially as the birth-control pill, or simply, the Pill.
-From 1952 to 1959 he was professor of chemistry at Wayne State University in Detroit.
+From 1952 to 1959, Djerassi was professor of chemistry at Wayne State University in Detroit.

-Djerassi participated in the invention in 1951, together with Mexican Luis E. Miramontes and Hungarian-Mexican George Rosenkranz, of the progestin norethisterone—which, unlike progesterone, remained effective when taken orally and was far stronger than the naturally occurring hormone.
-His preparation was first administered as an oral contraceptive to animals by Gregory Goodwin Pincus and Min Chueh Chang and to women by John Rock.
+He participated in the invention in 1951, together with Mexican Luis E. Miramontes and Hungarian-Mexican George Rosenkranz, of the progestin norethisterone—which, unlike progesterone, remained effective when taken orally and was far stronger than the naturally occurring hormone.
+Djerassi's preparation was first administered as an oral contraceptive to animals by Gregory Goodwin Pincus and Min Chueh Chang and to women by John Rock.